QUICK ANSWER

 The answer is C.

 Tenancy by the entireties treats the married couple as a single legal unit.
 A creditor of only one half of that unit cannot reach the whole.
 The lender's judgment is against the husband individually, not against both spouses.
-Under Florida law, a creditor holding a judgment against only one spouse cannot force the sale of property held as tenants by the entireties.
-The creditor can place a lien on the property, but the lien cannot be enforced through a forced sale as long as the entireties ownership remains intact.
+For exam purposes, a creditor holding a judgment against only one spouse cannot force the sale of property held as tenants by the entireties while that entireties ownership remains intact.

 A would be correct for tenancy in common or joint tenancy, where individual interests can be reached by creditors.
 But entireties is different.
 The husband does not hold a separate, attachable interest in the property.
 He and his wife hold the property as a unit.
 B is wrong because no court order changes the fundamental rule: individual creditors cannot force the sale of entireties property.
 D incorrectly conditions the protection on the homestead exemption.
 The entireties protection is separate from and independent of homestead protection.
 Even if the property does not qualify for homestead (for example, if it is an investment property held as entireties), the creditor protection still applies.
 Students who pick D are conflating two separate protections.